 Unsafe conditions on any property have the potential to result in serious harm to a visitor.
 If you’ve been injured because a property owner failed to maintain their house, yard, or place of business, you have the right to take legal action.
 A Chicago premises liability lawyer from Thomas Law Offices can help you determine if you have a case and what you may be eligible for in regard to compensation.
-In order to build a strong case, you’ll first want to have an understanding of the applicable laws in Illinois.
+To build a strong case, you’ll first want to understand the applicable laws in Illinois.

 Premises Liability Laws in Illinois

 States establish their own premises liability laws.
-In Illinois, the Illinois Premises Liability Act details what a property owner is responsible for and when they can be held liable for another person’s injuries.
+For example, in Illinois, the Illinois Premises Liability Act details what a property owner is responsible for and when they can be held liable for another person’s injuries.

 The first section of the act distinguishes the difference between invitees and licensees.
-An invitee is someone who visits a property for the benefits of the property owner, while a licensee is a guest who is there for their own amusement.
-Regardless of the category a visitor falls into, the property owner needs to ensure their location has been properly maintained and rid of hazards.
+An invitee is someone who visits a property for the benefit of the property owner, while a licensee is a guest who is there for their amusement.
+Regardless of the category a visitor falls into, the property owner needs to ensure their location has been adequately maintained and rid of hazards.

-The act also established the duty property owners have to those who use their premises for off-roading or shooting firearms.
+The act also established property owners’ duty to those who use their premises for off-roading or shooting firearms.
 Essentially, property owners are not responsible for noise or sound emissions, nor are they liable for any public nuisance or private trespass.
-They can be held liable in the event a licensee engages in willful and wanton conduct outside the normal use of the facility.
+They can be held liable if a licensee engages in willful and wanton conduct outside the regular use of the facility.